microsoft/vscode-extension-samples/previewhtml-sample/README.md

 - The generated HTML document contains a link that invokes a contributed command to highlight the CSS rule in the source editor
 - The generated HTML document is then opened in an editor in the 2nd Column using the command `vscode.previewHtml`.

+# How to run locally

+* `npm run compile` to start the compiler in watch mode
+* open this folder in VS Code and press `F5`